DSarsen/markdown-cv/index.md

 ## Summary
 {::comment}A goddamn genius!{:/}
 {::comment}Consider changing for cross disciplinary jobs{:/}
-A  process  engineer  with  Chemical  Engineering  degree  with  10-year experience chiefly in oil and gas industry.
+A  process  engineer  with  Chemical  Engineering  degree  with  10-year experience in hydrocarbon processing.

 Broad portfolio of roles that includes: